How Do I Set Up a Lighting Console “Show Computer”?

 Today, it’s often more effective and a lot cheaper to run your lighting console from a PC, with various wings, touch screens and MIDI controllers acting as your “desk”.

 But, if you’re like me, moving to a fully PC console can be a bit scary.
 What if it crashes?
-What if some other program cuts in crashes the PC?
+What if some other program cuts in crashes the PC (or Mac)?

 When you’re working with any type of lighting control, having a backup plan in mind is critical.
 Any console can crash or have hardware issues, but with PC’s, I trust them less!

-The good news is that any PC can be as reliable as a stand-alone lighting console…you just can’t check Facebook during your show!
+The good news is that any PC can be as reliable as a stand-alone lighting console…we just don't recommend checking Facebook during your show!

 How to Setup a Show Computer for Lighting